-Derivative financial instruments, including forward foreign exchange contracts, commission rate futures, forward rate agreements, currency and commission rate swaps, currency and commission rate options, are measured at fair value.
+Derivative financial instruments, including forward foreign exchange contracts, commission rate futures, forward rate agreements, currency and commission rate options, are measured at fair value.
 All derivatives are carried at their fair value as assets where the fair value is positive and as liabilities where the fair value is negative.
 Fair values are obtained by reference to quoted market prices, discounted cash flow models and pricing models, as appropriate.